First, a huge thanks to everyone who applied 🙌

 Reach out to the Backoffice team

 Now you know the team and if you have questions, feedback, or input directly to us, you can get in touch by writing to firstname.lastname@example.org.
-We will soon have the first kickoff meeting with the team.
+We have already held the kickoff meeting with the team, and the team is very excited to get started.
+The first order of business is to write and publish the RFC for the new backoffice.